 Breton striped tees are oh-so-French.
 I will never tire of striped tees as a base layer.
 I wear them solo or under blazers and tweed jackets.
 Try this style or this style.
-I own black & white stripe, navy & white stripes and red & white stripes.
+I own black & white stripe, cream & beige stripes, navy & white stripes and red & white stripes.

 A leather jacket.

 If you want to get instant Parisian cool girl vibes, top your outfit with a leather jacket.
 I still wear my Vince leather jacket I bought back in 2014 so much.
-If you’re looking for a good investment of real leather, I suggest this style.
-This is a good, faux style that’s more affordable.
+If you’re looking for a good investment of real leather, I suggest this Madewell leather jacket or this Sezane leather jacket.

 I swear by my Common Projects as they are so sleek and go with everything from dresses to jeans.
 You’ll see these sneakers all over France.
 Parisians also love their classic Converses and Sezane Jack sneakers, too.
 I’ve rounded up a lot of sleek white sneakers in this post.

 Wear everywhere jeans.

 By now you know my go-to, feel-like-a-million-bucks jeans are the AGolde Nico High Rise jeans.
 They are the most flattering fit on and so easy to style.
 I just bought the sister style and am equally as obsessed.
 They are a bit skinnier in the ankle and don’t have a button up fly and I know I’m going to wear them loads.
 Size 27 in both pairs.
 See more of my favorite, go-to jeans here.
 And these are my favorite jeans under $100.

 I love the more casual vibes of my beloved Levi’s Straight Jeans styled in the above photos.
 French girls don’t really do distressed jeans but rather straight or kick flare or raw hems to add some edge to an outfit otherwise made up of classic pieces.
 Finally, a pair of black cropped jeans are a must.
 These and these are my favorite pairs.
 Size 28 in both.

 A timeless button down.